jeffshantz/hyperkit/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Its design is based on Octokit, also licensed under the MIT license.
-See the file `LICENSE` for more information.
+See the file `LICENSE.txt` for more information.